 Please check the UROC Researchers Canvas course for information regarding program deliverables.

-How will I get my stipend?
+How will I get my research scholarship?

 Who do I contact if I am having trouble seeing my award on my financial aid account?